by Robert Wilkinson

 He did “How to speak hip” in 1959 when in NY and part of the Greenwich Village improv scene among other hangs.
 He then did a gig with Second City in Chicago, after which he split for San Fran, the Merry Pranksters, and "created light images" for the Dead.

 After that, we read “in the early 1980s he served as "house metaphysician" at Saturday Night Live, and a significant percentage of the show's cast have been Close protégés throughout its run.”
-Checking out the list, his students include Stephen Colbert, Bill Murray, Dan Aykroyd, John Belushi, Gilda Radner, Amy Poehler, Tina Fey, Mike Myers, Jim Belushi, Wavy Gravy, John Candy, Chris Farley, Brian Doyle-Murray, George Wendt, Harold Ramis, and too many more to list here.
+Checking out the list, his students include (check these names out!): Stephen Colbert, Bill Murray, Dan Aykroyd, John Belushi, Gilda Radner, Harold Ramis, Amy Poehler, Tina Fey, John Candy, Mike Myers, Jim Belushi, Wavy Gravy, Chris Farley, Brian Doyle-Murray, George Wendt, and too many more to list here.
 So he really was hip...

 For your enjoyment, a timeless recording of a very straight language instructor doing a very funny interview with the ultra hip “Geets” Romo” in “How To Speak Hip”